 It was January, 2006.
 I was nearing the end of Round-the-World #1 when Beijing and I were first introduced.
 It was bone-chillingly cold and I was more jet-lagged than I’d ever been in my life, but the few days we spent together were marvelous.

 Frozen lakes of skating children, an ancient forbidden city, and some quality alone time with the world’s most famous wall.
 I’d always hoped to return someday in the warmth of the summer months to experience the city in full bloom.

-So when I started looking into gateway cities for our summer flight to the Himalayas, Beijing was an obvious choice.
+So when I started looking into gateway cities to begin our 30-day summer trip around the Himalayas, Beijing was an obvious choice.
 And since my friend Shannon had never been, it seemed the perfect spot to kick off our Asian adventure.